AlexanderC/landorade/README.md

 > \* Without using Route53 as for managing DNS `landorade` won't be able to validate certificate, thus provisioning whole infrastructure.
 You'll have up to **2 hours** to validate certificate.

 ## Deploying the website

+*...before deploying, if you are using CMS module run `landorade cms build your/project/path` to build the static files first...*

 To deploy\* the website run `landorade deploy your/project/path`.